 14.10 Neoperennialism in Question

 Wilber failed to give any detailed historical data in his books, relying upon a more abstract conceptualism, and despite the nominal theme of his work entitled A Brief History of Everything (1996).
-Some are very wary of his “neoperennialism,” which has been viewed as a premature substitute for the inadequately investigated antecedents.
-Furthermore, despite his frequent attempts at universality in promoting Zen, Vajrayana Buddhism, and a transpersonalist version of Advaita Vedanta, Wilber has sometimes reflected the biases of the American Human Potential Movement that was nurtured at Esalen in the 1960s.
-For instance, five major traditions in the history of religion were stigmatised by Ken Wilber in his longest work with a marked degree of unsympathetic accusation.
+His “neoperennialism” has been viewed as a premature substitute for the inadequately investigated antecedents.
+Furthermore, despite his frequent attempts at universality in promoting Zen, Vajrayana Buddhism, and a transpersonalist version of Advaita Vedanta, Wilber has sometimes reflected the biases of the American Human Potential Movement, nurtured at Esalen in the 1960s.
+For instance, five major traditions in the history of religion were stigmatised by Ken Wilber, in his longest work, with a marked degree of unsympathetic accusation.
 The crime alleged is ascetic repression.
 The traditions named are Gnosticism, Manichaeism, Theravada Buddhism, a type of Advaita Vedanta, and all forms of Christianity (Sex, Ecology, Spirituality, p.
 520).
 Even Aristotle is added to the list of disdained parties.

 This emphasis of Wilber does serve to illustrate the anomalies in contemporary preferences for “perennial philosophy.”
 The latter subject has been charted elsewhere as having a predominantly contemplative complexion, frequently found in monastic and ascetic traditions.
 Such dispositions are unpopular in “new spirituality,” which seeks to supplant them in various ways.
-This American appetite passes muster as “integralism,” even when preferring the activities of suspect Rude Boys.
+This American appetite passes muster as “integralism,” including a preference for the activities of suspect Rude Boys.
 A critical response to Wilber came from the pen of a British writer, and can here be quoted in small part:

-For a more sustained critique of Wilber’s neoperennialism, see Shepherd, Pointed Observations (2005) pp. 45-73, which has been described in Britain as a strong response to such matters as the Adi Da issue and the Beck-Wilber meme theory, and being written well in advance of the “Wild West” showdown.
+For a more sustained critique of Wilber’s neoperennialism, see Shepherd, Pointed Observations (2005) pp. 45-73, being written well in advance of the “Wild West” showdown.
 Cf. the multi-volume Collected Works of Ken Wilber.

 Ken Wilber might have done better to emphasise that the scourge of AIDS originated in America, from there spreading to the rest of the globe in a phenomenon still not duly acknowledged by some cover-up tactics in certain American universities.
 It would arguably have been better for the planetary population as a whole if more “new age” persons in America had been “repressed” ascetics and contemplatives instead of excessively unrepressed homosexuals, whose activities in California became notorious even in America.

 The degraded “perennial philosophy” is currently in the category of affluent leisure interests.
-For there to be any relevant perspective on that aborted subject, it would have to be divested of contemporary colourings and distortions.
-Judging by current standards, that might take a long time, and by then the crucial oil reserves maintaining the American consumerist way of life could be seriously depleted or extremely expensive.
-There will be other factors arising from the global warming that is often ignored and disputed.
+The aborted subject needs to be divested of contemporary colourings and distortions.
+Judging by current standards, that might take a long time.
+By then, the crucial oil reserves maintaining the American consumerist way of life could be seriously depleted or extremely expensive.
+There will be other factors arising from the climate change that is often ignored by politicians.

 Ken Wilber does favour ecological emphases.
 However, there is substantial scope for disagreement with the message found in his Integral Spirituality (2006), celebrated by his followers, but contested by Visser and others.
-The current "post-metaphysical" exegesis of Wilber, departing from the caricatured perennial philosophy, is one of the issues covered in my web article Ken Wilber and Integralism (2009).
-See also Ken Wilber and Integral Theory (2010).
+The current "post-metaphysical" exegesis of Wilber, departing from the caricatured perennial philosophy, is one of the issues covered in Ken Wilber and Integralism.
+See also Ken Wilber and Integral Theory.